Bikeman868/NPL/docs/SYNTAX.md

 type of message.
 Within the scope block you can refer to the fields of this message with `message.<field-name>`

 Note that the `empty` message has no fields, so any `message.<field-name>` expressions will produce compillation errors.
-Using a `*` allows you to defining processing for all other message types (not captured by any other `accept` statement).
+Using a `*` allows you to define processing for all other message types (not captured by any other `accept` statement).
 In this case
 `message.<field-name>` are not checked by the compiler, and accessing fields that don't exist on the message will return `undefined`.

 Inside the accept scope block you can use the following reserved words.
 These are defined in other parts of this document: